vinceumo/todo/tutorial.md

 ### Web App Manifest

-Web App Manifest (manifest.json) is basically a file that provides information about our web app such as icons, the name of our application, etc. It is part of the technologies used for PWAs.
+Web App Manifest (manifest.json) is a file that provides information about our web app such as icons, the name of our application, etc. It is part of the technologies used for PWAs.
 You can get more information about the Web App Manifest on [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-Now let's create this file at the root of our project.
+Create this file at the root of our project.

 ```json
 {